khng300/get-image-glsl/README.md

 ## TODO

+- test on windows, fix cmake accordingly (see get-image-glfw cmake config)

 - add option to extract GPU assembly code (see Andrei's code)

-- add option to display image, and to quit when any button is pressed
+- add option to display image (persistent), and to quit when any button is pressed

+- add option to force a particular opengl api version (with glfw)

 ## Crash early!